 - Avoid overgrazing

-Click here for more information on wind erosion.
+Check out the below links for more information on wind erosion:

 Erosion is a natural process that often is enhanced by farming activities that leave the soil surface bare and susceptible to the forces of water.
 Erosion moves topsoil, reduces both the level of soil organic matter and available crop nutrients, and contributes to the breakdown of soil structure.